CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger phrases users would actually say: 'langfuse hello world', 'langfuse example', 'langfuse quick start', 'first langfuse trace', 'simple langfuse code'.
-These are realistic and varied.
+Includes excellent natural trigger terms that users would actually say: 'langfuse hello world', 'langfuse example', 'langfuse quick start', 'first langfuse trace', 'simple langfuse code'.
+These cover common variations of how someone would request this.

 3 / 3